AnalysisCoronavirus and SARS: How It Might Affect The Singapore Property Market

 Now SARS was really the first pandemic to hit Singapore and we’ve learned a lot since then.

-With measures like the Disease Outbreak Response System (DORS) and the swiftness with which the multi-ministry taskforce (amongst a number of other teams) has been set up, I have the utmost faith in the systems and procedures we have in place to combat and control our current/potential situation – hence preventing our property market spiraling out of control, as might be the case in other countries.
+With measures like the Disease Outbreak Response System (DORS) and the swiftness with which the multi-ministry taskforce (amongst a number of other teams) has been set up, I have faith that the systems and procedures we have in place will help combat and control our current/potential situation – thus preventing the property market from spiraling out of control (barring extreme viral-fatality escalations).

 At the end of the day, the battle is as much a mental one as it is a physical one.